outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - document optimal filter & other structures (sequences, combinations)
+    - filter sequences
       - "all combinations, then possible, then similar, then position" = find "missing components"
+    - change type sequences
+      - input: 'switch priorities' applies function 'find perspective with validation as lower priority' to generate output: 'reduce validation checks'

   - example of queries to find opportunities to position an intent like 'phishing attempt'